Stacked-Black-Thursday/rails-engine/README.md

 ### Created by: [Genevieve Nuebel](https://github.com/Gvieve)

 Rails engine provides foundational API endpoints that can be adopted for a basic e-commerce sales platform.
-It uses and provides the a starting point for a common database schema, which includes sample records for merchants, items, invoices, customers, and transactions.
+It provides a starting point for a useful database schema, which includes sample records for merchants, items, invoices, customers, and transactions.

 #### Built With
 * [Ruby on Rails](https://rubyonrails.org)